 The name means wild pine place.
-The village is located on the left bank of Sawariwao creek, east of the legendary Shizizi mountain.
+The village is located on the left bank of Sawariwao creek, east of the Legendary Shiriri mountain.

-The village is a Wapichan community and a satellite to Potarii Naawa Village.
+The village is a Wapichan community and a satellite community to Potarinau Village.

 There are 86 adults and children presently residing in our village.